MOLDST/MOLDST/README.md

 - 👋 Hi, I’m @MOLDST
 - 👀 I’m interested in economic models and model analysis, in particular using the software GEKKO, and the models MAKRO and ADAM.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to construct MAKRO's databank.
-- 💞️ I’m looking to collaborate on the economic model MAKRO.
+- 💞️ I’m looking to collaborate on the economic model MAKRO and its databank.
-- 📫 How to reach me ...
+- 📫 How to reach me through work email: MOL@DST.DK.

 <!---
 MOLDST/MOLDST is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.